miked0713/Perl-Temp-Conversion-Loop/README.md

 Perl-Temp-Conversion-Loop
 =========================

-Perl program that converts the Fahrenheit temperatures from zero to one hundred to their Celsius equivalents.
+Perl program that converts the Fahrenheit temperatures from one to one hundred to their Celsius equivalents.